Hitler (1996 film): Plot

 Madhavankutty, even though angry at his father's deeds, does not desert his half sisters and brings them home, much to the dismay of his sisters who have an argument with him and leave to stay with Ammu.
 Balachandran realises the seriousness of the situation and asks the girls to go back to their brother.
 He also say that whatever he did, was for Madhavankutty to stop sacrificing his life for his sisters and to get him married to Gauri who loves him for life.
 Balachandran goes to find Madhavankutty to apologise, but gets attacked by a gang of thugs under the command of someone, seemingly Madhavankutty, while it actually was Krishnanunni the eldest of Kompara family.
 Balachandran survives and thinks Madhavankutty did it, which causes everyone, even Gauri to turn against him.

 Gangadhara Menon along with the Kompara family go to finish Madhavankutty once and for all, but learns that Balachandran was not attacked by Madhavankutty and he himself is the intended murder victim.
-The Komparas think that Madhavankutty will not dare rescue him.
-To their surprise he shows up to save Menon.
-Wounded Menon at the hospital tells to the rest of the family about his nephew's innocence.
+The Komparas attack Menon and gravely injure him, but to their surprise Madhavankutty shows up to save Menon.
+Wounded Menon at the hospital tells the rest of the family about his nephew's innocence.
 Madhavankutty survives the attack and gets rid of the Kompara family from their lives.

 However, losing hope in everything he believes, he decides to leave his family and go away.
 He does not listen to the apologies or requests of the sisters to stay.
 He asks Balachandran to take care of the sisters and to find a better person for Gauri as he will never be a good husband for her.
 He begins to leave while a youngster shows up staring at his sisters leading him to chase the one, indicating that he can't stop being himself and can never leave.